After two Grand Slams, former world number one, Simona Halep has announced her retirement from professional tennis.

 This week's event was just her fifth tournament since returning to the WTA Tour following a doping ban, in a case that went on for almost two years.

-Making an emotional statement, external to the crowd, Halep said: "I'm making this decision with my soul.
+Making an emotional statement, to the crowd, Halep said: "I'm making this decision with my soul.

 Halep memorably won her first major title at the French Open in 2018, defeating Sloane Stephens, having lost her previous three Grand Slam finals.